bmc-cs-software-analysis/383/labs/Lab06.md

 Run AFL with: `/AFLplusplus/afl-fuzz  -i seeds/ -o out/ -- ./easy1`

 Monitor the output and record the time taken to find each crash.
 The crashing input will be located in `out/default/crashes`.
 Record this.
 Is it different than the one you derived manually?
 Record your results and save them.
-You

 Do this for each of the target programs you downloaded, including the JSON parser.